noahwo/Math4ML-notes/0 - Study Plan.md

 dg-publish: true
 dg-home:
 ---

-Thank you for providing the detailed table of contents and requirements for creating a study plan for "Mathematics for Machine Learning".
-I'll create a day-by-day curriculum that covers chapters 2-12 over a period of approximately 40 days.
+A day-by-day curriculum that covers chapters 2-12 over a period of approximately 40 days.
 The plan will include reading assignments, exercises, and review days.

 ### Week 1: Linear Algebra